 What are the biggest challenges about moving to secondary school?

 The main thing to think about is that as your son/daughter makes the transition from primary to secondary school, she/he will need to take much more responsibility for their self.
-The summer holiday is a good time to encourage and continue to develop organisation skills, independence, confidence and social skills to mix, make new friends and maintain existing friendships.
+The summer holiday is a good time to encourage and continue to develop their organisation, independence, confidence and social skills to mix, make new friends and maintain existing friendships.

 Does the school provide all the pens/pencils etc that my child will need?

-No, students must carry their own with them including the basic requirements of two pens (blue or black), a pencil and ruler.
-The school shop is open from 8.35am each morning for students to purchase stationery at discounted prices.
+No, pupils must carry their own with them including the basic requirements of two pens (blue or black), a pencil and ruler.
+The school shop is open from 8.40am each morning for pupils to purchase stationery at discounted prices.

 I’m worried about my child having to organise themselves.
 What advice do you have?

-The key to a child’s organisation is their school planner/diary which has their timetable in.
-They should pack their bag in the evening with the correct books, kit and equipment and check all their homework due is has been done.
+The key to a child’s organisation is their school timetable.
+They should pack their bag in the evening with the correct books, kit and equipment and check all their homework due has been done.
 This is a really good way of ‘putting the working day to bed’ so your child can have some important time to unwind in the evening knowing they are set up for the following day, during what can be a little bit of a stressful time for an 11 year old.
-Please check and sign their planner every week.
+We are not using paper based planners but if your child needs or likes to write notes to help them remember things and be organized then you could add this to your list of items.
+All pupils will have access to email, calendar, timetable and Office 365 to help them work digitally, Homework will be set via their school Synergy account.

 What do the children do at break and lunch?

-Students can eat food purchased at school in the dining room, or their packed lunches.
+Pupils can eat food purchased at school in the dining room, or their packed lunches.
 Once they have eaten they are free to find a place for themselves either inside or outside, depending on the weather.
-The Year 7s and Year 8s have their own yard on the West side of the school.
-Students can also access the Social Learning Base during break and lunch times.
+The Year 7s have their own yard on the East side of the school, adjacent to their form rooms in the new Science Block.
+Pupils can also access the Hub during break and lunch times.

 Currently there is a split lunch system in place at Rhyddings, broken over two half-hour slots.
-The slot can vary from day to day across their weekly timetable, as it is dependent upon which subject the student has during period 4 of each day.
-Their form tutor will cover this with them on the first day, and staff will ensure that students are aware of their lunch times each day.
+Year 7 are on first lunch which begins at 12.30pm for half an hour.
+During their first few days they will have 45mins for lunch whilst they settle in.
+Their form tutor will cover this with them on the first day, and staff will ensure that pupils are aware of their lunch arrangements

 My child is a fussy eater.
 What are the options for lunch?

 Children can have school lunch or packed lunch.
-The school lunches are delicious and have healthy choices at a very reasonable cost.
-Excitingly for students from primary school there is a wide choice in the canteen.
+The catering team is provided by LCC on site and the school lunches are delicious and have healthy choices at a very reasonable cost.
+We have a cashless system at Rhyddings and use ParentPay.
+Pupils are set up to use the fingerprint system for payment.
+Parents can top up accounts using ParentPay.
+Excitingly for pupils from primary school there is a wide choice in the canteen.
 Talk to them about choosing sensibly and managing their money.
+Pupils entitled to FSM have their daily lunch allowance credited to their account.
 If you think you are entitled to free school meals but don’t know how to apply, please contact us and let us help you get this entitlement.
-Rhyddings operates a cashless system in the dining room; students are set up to use the fingerprint system for payment.
-Parents can top up accounts using ParentPay.

 We will provide all children with a free meal on their first day as we can’t set up their account until they are formally enrolled.
 They will be given a letter on their first day to bring home with instructions for adding money to their account.